 Get a free scanner to see if your PC is infected.

 How to Remove Microsoft Has Detected a Malicious Virus Alert from Windows.

-Step 3: Clean any registries, created by Microsoft Has Detected a Malicious Virus Alert on your computer.
+Step 4: Clean Any registries, Created by Microsoft Has Detected a Malicious Virus Alert on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by Microsoft Has Detected a Malicious Virus Alert there.
 This can happen by following the steps underneath: